emojicode/emojicode.github.io/src/reference/memory.md

 ## Deinitializers

 Emojicode allows you to define a deinitializer for your classes.
 A deinitializer is a function that is executed right before a class instance is destroyed.
-It’s syntax is this:
+Its syntax is this:

 ```syntax
 $deinitializer$-> ♻️ $block$